rubykube/workbench/README.md

-# peatio-workbench
+# Workbench

-Peatio workbench is an easy way to start Peatio development environment.
+Workbench is an easy way to start Peatio development environment.

 ## Prerequisites